Exploring the Trail

 How long is the Trail?

-Check out which parts of the England Coast Path in the north west have opened, in the Route Description page .
+Check out which parts of the King Charles III England Coast Path in the north west have opened, on the Route Description page .

-And don’t forget to ensure you follow any restrictions which will be signed on the ground, but also listed here.
+And don’t forget to ensure you follow any restrictions which will be signed on the ground, but also listed here: CRoW & Coastal Access Map

-The England Coast Path is being created by dedicated Coastal Access teams within Natural England working closely with the local authorities.
+The King Charles III England Coast Path is being created by dedicated Coastal Access teams within Natural England working closely with the local authorities.
 Once sections are open responsibility passes to the local highway authority.
 This is usually the county council, or unitary authority.

 Are there any major diversions on the route?